 - The plaintiff suffered damages as a result of the defendant’s actions that he or she can claim compensation for.

-When Do Courts Grant Summary Judgements?
+When Do Courts Grant Summary Judgments?

 When a person files a personal injury lawsuit, the claim will proceed to trial if the plaintiff and the defendant dispute the facts of the case and cannot reach a settlement prior to their court date.
-If the facts are indisputable, either party may file a motion for a summary judgement.
+If the facts are indisputable, either party may file a motion for a summary judgment.